 Macro shooting without the expense of a dedicated macro lens

-Getting close to your subjects doesn’t have to mean you need to buy a macro lens, which is usually a hefty investment.
-The Kenko KE-NAHDAFN DG lens adaptor is a longstanding alternative that's available for Canon, Sony and Nikon users, increases the distance between the camera and lens, which forces the latter to focus closer for increased magnification.
+Getting close to your subjects doesn’t have to mean buying a macro lens, which is usually a hefty investment.
+The Kenko KE-NAHDAFN DG lens adaptor is a longstanding alternative that's available for Canon, Sony and Nikon users.
+It works by increasing the distance between the camera and lens, forcing the latter to focus closer for increased magnification.
 This is a great camera accessory for anyone interested in macro photography – and with three extension tubes in a set, it's great value for money too.

-2. Tinxi Hot Shoe Two Axis Triple Bubble Spirit Level
+2. Tinxi Hot Shoe Two Axis Bubble Spirit Level

 Super cheap but super useful for getting those horizons level